jnappy/git-and-github-practice/dat_prework.md

 We're all really excited that you're joining the General Assembly community.
 In order to ensure your success in the course, we’ve created a short pre-course checklist.
 Please complete the following pre-work items before your first day so that both you and your computer will be prepared for class.

-And before class begins, feel free to reach out and ask questions (or just say hi)!
+In the meantime, feel free to reach out with any questions (or just to say hi)!
 * Instructor: (Name | Email)
 * TA's: (Names | Emails)
 * Expert-in-Residence: (Name | Email)